MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

  - enter the name of the mobile project file
  - enter a priority value
- - assign the template to all field service security roles.
+ - assign the template to all field service security roles
  - Select **OK**

 > [!div class="mx-imgBorder"]
 > ![Screenshot of setting details for mobile project](media/field-service-mobile-project-details.png)

-7. Select and highlight the mobile project template and select **Derive**
+7. Select and highlight the mobile project template and select **Derive**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of setting details for mobile project](media/mobile-install-project-derive.png)

-- Enter a Name, a higher priority, and assign to relevant field service security roles
+- Enter a Name, a higher priority, and assign to relevant field service security roles.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of setting details for mobile project](media/mobile-install-project-derive-details.png)